lite-corp/LeLonMo/README.md

         "/html/login.html"
     ],
     "sqlite_account_storage_path": "users.sqlite3", // Account storage path for sqlite provider
-    "token_validator_lenght": 8 // Lenght of the salt for the username/password authentication
+    "token_validator_length": 8 // Lenght of the salt for the username/password authentication
-}
+    "wait_admin_file": "wait_admin.txt" // File that contains the id of the only player that can be admin
+    // if the file is empty or non-existant, the first player to join will be admin }
 ```